JAINKRE/CryptKey-WeakPasswordDictionary/README.md

-# SwordVault Weak Password Dictionary
+# CryptKey Weak Password Dictionary

 [简体中文](./README-ZH-HANS.md)

-This project provides a weak password dictionary dataset for [SwordVault](https://swordvault.jeiku.net/), designed for penetration testing and security auditing scenarios.
+This project provides a weak password dictionary dataset for [CryptKey](https://CryptKey.jeiku.net/), designed for penetration testing and security auditing scenarios.
 It includes commonly used weak password entries.

-To use SwordVault's weak password detection feature, please download the latest database file (.db format) from the [Release](https://github.com/JAINKRE/SwordVault-WeakPasswordDictionary/releases) page of this project.
-SwordVault will perform localized weak password validation based on this database.
+To use CryptKey's weak password detection feature, please download the latest database file (.db format) from the [Release](https://github.com/JAINKRE/CryptKey-WeakPasswordDictionary/releases) page of this project.
+CryptKey will perform localized weak password validation based on this database.

 ## What is a Weak Password